Things to Know About Your Vehicle’s Number Plate

 Registration of Fancy Vehicle Number Plates

-In order to make their cars stand out from the crowd, many car owners these days choose to install exotic number plates.
-Certain registration numbers, such as 0786, 1111, 9999, and others, are highly sought for, and some individuals are willing to pay a little more for them.
-Nevertheless, as fancy numbers are reserved by the state transportation authority and are allocated through a different bidding procedure, they cannot be obtained through the standard vehicle registration procedure.
-The reason for this is that a given number may be applied for by more than one application, yet a single number cannot be assigned to more than one person.
+However, fancy numbers are reserved by the state transport authority and are allotted through a separate bidding process, not through regular vehicle registration.
+The reason for this is that a given number may be applied by more than one application, yet a single number cannot be assigned to more than one person.

 Since numbers fewer than 100 are typically assigned to registered government vehicles, a single number, such 1 or 7, is not available.
-The VIP/fancy numbers are awarded through auctions held by RTOs in different states, with a maximum cost of Rs.
-3 lakh.
+The VIP/fancy numbers are awarded through auctions held by RTOs in different states, at high cost.
 State-by-state government transportation websites list the fancy numbers that are accessible.

 Variation Of Format: